dart-archive/coverage/README.md

 connect.
 An optional `--connect-timeout` may be specified (in seconds).
 The `--wait-paused` flag may be enabled, causing `collect_coverage` to wait until all isolates are paused before collecting coverage.
+Instead of waiting for all isolates to be paused, the `--on-exit` flag can be used to collect coverage whenever any isolate exits.

 #### Formatting coverage data